Bubba Nickles

-Madilyn "Bubba" Ida-Marie Nickles-Camarena (born March 8, 1998) is an American professional softball player for the Bandits of the Athletes Unlimited Softball League (AUSL).
+Madilyn "Bubba" Ida-Marie Nickles-Camarena (born March 8, 1998) is an American professional softball player for the Oklahoma City Spark of the Athletes Unlimited Softball League (AUSL).
 She played college softball for the UCLA Bruins, where she was named an All-American and won a national championship in 2019.
 She currently serves as an assistant coach at UCLA.
 She represented the United States at the 2020 Summer Olympics and won a silver medal.

 Playing career

 Nickles competes with the UCLA Bruins softball team and has been named a two-time Second Team and First Team All-Pac-12 player.
 She was also chosen a National Fastpitch Coaches Association First Team All-American as a junior, where she also helped lead the Bruins to the 2019 NCAA Division I National Championship.
 She made her professional debut with Athletes Unlimited in 2021.
 Nickles also played for the Toyota Red Terriers of the Japan Diamond Softball League.
 She won the 2024 AUX Softball competition with 1,344 points, defeating Jocelyn Alo for the Championship by only six leaderboard points, in the closest finish in Athletes Unlimited history.

 On January 29, 2025, Nickles was drafted in the fourth round, 14th overall, by the Bandits in the inaugural Athletes Unlimited Softball League draft.